Pontiac V8 engine: 455 HO

-Ram Air
+Ram Air (1965-1971)

 The beginnings of Pontiac's iconic Ram Air dynasty began during the 1965 model year.
 The GTO's new hood scoop design, with the inlets centrally located and mounted above the carburetor, provided the opportunity for experimentation.
 Royal Pontiac developed the prototype of the package on their 1965 GTO drag car and Pontiac picked up the idea and in August 1965 Pontiac offered the new Fresh Air package to dealers consisting of the parts and instructions needed to make the hood scoop functional, including the metal tub to mount to the carburetors and rubber gasket to seal it to the underside of the hood.
 The Fresh Air package continued into the 1966 model year.

 Around January 1966 Pontiac took the next step and began offering as a factory option the XS-code engine.
 It included a new camshaft with duration increased from 288/302 (No. 068) to 301/313 (No. 744) and a new valve spring package with dampers to positively control valve action.
 Valve lift stayed at just over 0.400-inch with 1.5:1-ratio rocker arms.
 The tri-power equipped XS-code 389 was shipped with the Ram Air pan in the trunk, and the dealer had to fit it and cut out the underside of the hood scoop to make it functional.
 The XS-code 389 was still rated at 360 bhp at 5,200 rpm, same as the more common WS-coded Tri-Power 389, but performance was noticeably improved on acceleration runs.
 Pontiac engine production records report that 190 XS-code 389 engines were built during the 1966 model year.
 Whether all were installed in GTOs is unknown.

 None of Pontiac's Ram Air engines actually enjoyed any true ram air effect.
 The inlets were all well within the boundary layer that exists close to the surface, so all of these systems would more accurately be described as "outside air induction" systems, benefiting from the intake of cooler, and thus denser, outside air versus the comparatively hotter and less dense air under the car's hood.